CHNPAT005/PCEPTG-MSC/README.md

 The function requires three input variables:

 - p: (n x 2) double float matrix of price observations,
-- $N$: the cutting frequency (integer) used in the reconstruction of the spot estimates, the dissertation uses the notation $M$, and
+- N: the cutting frequency (integer) used in the reconstruction of the spot estimates, the dissertation uses the notation M, and
 - outlength: the number of synchronous grid points to reconstruct the spot estimates.

 ##### Example